 Did you sustain an injury from someone who intentionally hurt you?
-Let our Maryland personal injury law firm help you get the money you need to pay for medical expenses, lost wages and the pain and suffering you experienced.
+Let our Baltimore, MD personal injury law firm help you get the money you need to pay for medical expenses, lost wages and the pain and suffering you experienced.

 If another individual’s actions resulted in physical or emotional pain to you, it’s important that you speak with a personal injury attorney as soon as possible.

 Your attorney can tell you whether you have a valid claim and how to seek the most compensation for your case.

 Common Types of Accidents Our Baltimore Injury Attorneys Handle

 Personal injury cases can arise from several different types of accidents, including car accidents, slips and falls, workplace accidents, and product or premises liability.
 With such an array of accidents, there is also a wide variety of injuries that can be sustained.
 At The Law Offices of Randolph Rice, our team of Baltimore injury attorneys has years of experience representing clients in the following areas:

 - Dog Bites

 - Back and Neck Injury